 Employers have a tendency to push for perfection, hoping to attain the unattainable.
 They constantly search for areas of improvement, changes that can be made, ways in which to enhance systems to provide more productivity.
 In short, employers are always looking for flaws and problems to solve.

 However, when it comes to your workers, you shouldn’t take this approach.
 Positive feedback needs to be just that: positive.
 Some employers have a habit of using positive feedback moments as opportunities to slip in some negative comments or criticisms, hoping that their positivity will help offset the negative side of their comments.

-If you always frame your positive feedback with a “But…” at the end of it and have the habit of balancing out your positives with negatives, employees will actually start to fear your feedback.
+If you always frame your positive feedback with a “But…” at the end of it and have the habit of balancing out your positives with negatives, employees will actually to fear your feedback.
 Research undertaken by Francesca Gino at Harvard Business School has shown that employees have a tendency to strengthen bonds with those who act positively towards them, while disengaging with those who are negative.

 Positive Feedback Example:

 Let’s say an employee impressed you by doing something particularly difficult, like giving a winning presentation at a major meeting or conference.
 This is an act deserving of praise and positive feedback.
 It shouldn’t be used as an opportunity to point out any flaws, especially if the presentation took a lot of hard work and placed additional stress on the employee in question.

 Some employers would be tempted to say something like “I appreciated your work on the presentation.
 I was impressed with how you managed to overcome your nerves to deliver it confidently.
 Why weren’t you able to do the same at the last conference?”
 This example starts off positively, but ends up on a negative.
 Employees, just like any other person, will tend to focus more on the negatives than the positives.